Government of the Ming dynasty: Offices of the Imperial Household

 The staff of the imperial household was composed of eunuchs and women, each with their own designated offices.
 The female staff were responsible for various tasks, including service, ceremony, clothing, food supply, bedchamber, crafts, and staff supervision.
 By the 1420s, eunuchs had taken over most of these roles, leaving only the office of clothing for women.

 The Hongwu Emperor initially placed the relatively small number of eunuchs under the Directorate of Palace Attendants.
 However, as their numbers grew, so did their power and influence, resulting in the creation of twenty-four major agencies—twelve directorates (jian), four offices (si), and eight bureaus (ju)—to manage the thousands of eunuchs.
 The eunuch directorates were responsible for tasks such as staff control, ceremonies, food supply, kitchen utensils, documents, stables, seals, and clothing.
 Offices were established for fuel, music, paper, and baths, while bureaus were in charge of weapons, silverware, laundry, headgear, bronze products, textile production, vineyards, and orchards.

 Ladies of the Ming imperial court, by an unknown artist, c.
 1580 AD.

 The Hongwu Emperor prohibited eunuchs from learning to read and involving themselves in political affairs.
 It is uncertain how strictly these laws were enforced during his own rule.
 However, when the Yongle Emperor ascended to the throne, eunuchs were able to hold positions of power, oversee state workshops, lead armies, and interfere in the selection and appointment of officials.
 This eventually led to the establishment of a separate administrative network, controlled by eunuchs and operating independently from the standard bureaucratic system.
-While a few eunuchs such as Wang Zhen, Wang Zhi, and Liu Jin held quasi-dictatorial power during the Ming dynasty, the extent of eunuch influence was not openly apparent until the Wanli Emperor's reign in the 1590s, when the emperor expanded their authority over the civil administration and granted them the right to collect provincial taxes.
+While a few eunuchs such as Wang Zhen, Wang Zhi, and Liu Jin held quasi-dictatorial power during the Ming dynasty, the extent of eunuch influence was not openly apparent until the 1590s, when the Wanli Emperor expanded their authority over the civil administration and granted them the right to collect provincial taxes.